allyyblack/startup/README.md

  existing user - Stores a profile picture link in the database for the given user.
  Use MongoDB to store credentials - Stores both user and their profile.
  Restricts functionality - You cannot view other users until you are logged in

+ ## WebSocket deliverable

+For this deliverable I used webSocket to update the votes on the frontend in realtime.

+ Backend listens for WebSocket connection
+ Frontend makes WebSocket connection
+ Data sent over WebSocket connection
+ WebSocket data displayed - All user info shows